deajan/obackup/README.md

     $ git clone git://github.com/deajan/obackup.git
     $ chmod +x ./obackup.sh

+Obackup needs to run with bash shell, using any other shell will most probably fail.
 Once you have grabbed a copy of Obackup, just edit the config file with your favorite text editor to setup your environment and you're ready to run.
 A detailled documentation can be found in the DOCUMENTATION.md file.
 You can run multiple instances of obackup scripts with different backup environments.
 Just create another configuration file, edit it's environment and you're ready to run concurrently.